jpillora/chisel/example/reverse-tunneling-authenticated.md

 ## Client

-Setup a chisel client to receive bounced-down traffic and forward it to the webserver running on `localhost:80`
+Setup a chisel client to receive bounced-down traffic and forward it to the webserver running on the Pi:

 ```bash
 #!/bin/bash